mjande/soul-plane/README.md

 ## Suggestions from Ed
 - "When deleting a passenger, the data on the confirmation screen overflows outside of the border.
 (I am using Mozilla Firefox on Windows 10)" - I can't reproduce this so maybe don't worry about it?
-- Delete seems to not be working for Plane Types?
+- Delete seems to not be working for Plane Types? - can't reproduce this one either
-- Restrict flights to and from the same airport

 ### Completed Suggestions
 - Restrict NULL fields for Airports